adam-greer/blog/content/posts/2023-HuntressCTF-M_Three_Sexty_Five.md

 ### Steps

-Upon authenicating to the server, I noticed the ADDInternal suite of tools was being used.
-I looked at the documenation for [AADInternals by DrAzureAD](https://aadinternals.com/aadinternals/#Get-AADIntCompanyInformation) and found a cmdlet for ```Get-AADIntCompanyInformation``` which had the flag.
+Upon authenticating to the server, I noticed the ADDInternal suite of tools was being used.
+I looked at the documentation for [AADInternals by DrAzureAD](https://aadinternals.com/aadinternals/#Get-AADIntCompanyInformation) and found a cmdlet for ```Get-AADIntCompanyInformation``` which had the flag.
 Flag:  ```flag{dd7bf230fde8d4836917806aff6a6b27}```

 ![](/2023-HuntressCTF/m365geninfo.png)